weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Deploy a Kubernetes Cluster with Weave Net and the Sample App

 If you have already done this as part of one of the other tutorials, you can skip this step.
-Otherwise, click "Details" below to see the instructions for setting up a Kubernetes cluster and deploying the socks shop to it.
+Otherwise, click "Details" below to see how to set up a Kubernetes cluster and deploy the Socks Shop demo app to it.

 XXX-START-DETAILS-BLOCK